 It has a twin in England

 Mont Saint Michel has a strong connection with England.
-It is depicted in the Bayeux Tapestry, which France has just agreed to loan to the UK for display in London’s British Museum.
+It is depicted in the Bayeux Tapestry, which France agreed to loan to the UK last year, for display in London’s British Museum.
 The famous artwork commemorates the 1066 Norman conquest of England.
 In the tapestry, King Harold II, the last Anglo-Saxon King of England, is portrayed during a battle with the Duke of Brittany, rescuing two Norman knights from the area’s quicksand.

 In recognition of Mont Saint Michel’s support of William the Conqueror’s claim to the English throne in 1067, the abbey was rewarded with properties and grounds in England.
 These include a small island off the coast of Cornwall, on which a castle was modelled after Mont Saint Michel and given the same name, translated into English: St Michael’s Mount.